IFRCGo/ecv-toolkit/app/_action/action-17_en.md

 ### Why is the MUAC test important?

-- The MUAC test can identify children between 6 months and 5 years old who have malnutrition (wasting or thinness) and are at risk of dying.
+- The MUAC test can identify children between six months and five years old who have malnutrition (wasting or thinness) and are at risk of dying.

 ### What you need to know

 -	MUAC is a simple measurement.
 It uses a coloured tape that is wrapped around the left upper arm.
 Parents and carers can be trained to measure the MUAC.
--	Children aged 6 months to 5 years who have a MUAC reading of less than 12.5 cm or whose arm circumference falls within the red or yellow indicator on the coloured tape (see table below) should be referred to the nearest health or nutrition centre.
+-	Children aged six months to five years who have a MUAC reading of less than 12.5 cm or whose arm circumference falls within the red or yellow indicator on the coloured tape (see table below) should be referred to the nearest health or nutrition centre.

 ### How to measure MUAC

-1. Explain the procedure to the child’s mother or care giver.
+1. Explain the procedure to the child’s mother or caregiver.
 2. Ensure that the child is not wearing any clothing on his or her left arm.
 3. If possible, the child should stand straight and sideways to the measurer.
 4. Bend the child’s left arm at 90 degrees to the body.